 The cribriform morular variant is a biologically distinct variant characterized by APC or beta-catenin mutations and shows an association with familial adenomatous polyposis coli, in some cases preceding recognition of colon polyps or other extracolonic manifestations.
 Diffuse sclerosing variant is a locoregionally aggressive variant with a high rate of nodal metastasis and locoregional recurrence, though overall survival is good possibly because of the young age of the patients.
 Nonetheless, this variant appears to necessitate more aggressive initial surgical management including more extensive node dissection.

 Other variants that may have prognostic and therapeutic value but are rare and not well validated include:

 - Clear cell

-- Hobnail
+- Hobnail variant

 - Oncocytic or oxyphilic

-- Solid/trabecular

-- Spindle cell
+- Solid

-- Papillary thyroid carcinoma with fibromatosis/fasciitis-like stroma

 Follicular and Hürthle (oncocytic) cell carcinomas